 If you need a specific day, I would recommend booking well in advance.

 On average in the Greater Toronto Area, the average booking time is a couple days to two weeks assuming you have some flexibility as to which day your piano can be moved.
-When you need your move done on a specific date, please note that the more notice you give, the better.
+When you need your move done on a specific date, please note that the more notice you give, the better your odds at getting the day you require.

 Whatever you do, don’t wait till the last minute!
 As soon as you know the date, you should book your move.